Noblesville, Indiana: History

 Other prominent businesses included the Union Sanitary Manufacturing Company, the American Strawboard Company and Firestone Industrial Products.

 Among the notable disasters that have struck the town are the Great Flood of 1913, an interurban wreck on the courthouse square in 1919, and the Goeke fire of 1967.
 The fire, which began at the Paul Goeke auto dealership just off the square, destroyed two buildings and killed a firefighter'.

 The old Hamilton County Sheriff's Residence and Jail on the southwest corner of the courthouse square in downtown Noblesville is now the home of the Hamilton County Museum of History.
 As a working jail, it once housed Charles Manson as a teenager and D. C. Stephenson, former Grand Dragon of the Indiana Ku Klux Klan.
 The Stephenson trial, which took place in the adjoining Hamilton County courthouse in 1925, broke the power of the Klan in Indiana and drew national attention to Noblesville.
 Stephenson was convicted of second-degree murder in the death of Madge Oberholtzer.

 During the early 1920s, Noblesville was one of several Indiana towns where the Ku Klux Klan was active, but the Klan's influence quickly faded after Stephenson's conviction.
 In 1973 Klansmen staging a march in Noblesville were met by counter-demonstrators carrying anti-Klan placards.

 In 1995, a local contractor stumbled across a trunk containing Klan paraphernalia and membership records from the 1920s.
 The debate over how to handle the sensitive issue again put Noblesville in the national spotlight.
-The Hamilton County Historical Society, which received donated materials, opted to keep the public from seeing the former members' names.
+The Hamilton County Historical Society, which received donated materials, opted to keep the public from seeing the former members' names until 2020, when they donated the collection to the Indiana Historical Society for greater public access.

 Noblesville also attracted national media attention in 1965 when Noblesville Daily Ledger editor James T. Neal was charged with contempt by Hamilton County Circuit Court judge Ed New.
 Neal's fight for the First Amendment went before the Indiana Supreme Court.
 In May 2018, it drew national attention again as the Noblesville West Middle School was the site of a school shooting with a teacher and student injured.